kulsoom-abdullah/SlideRule/README.md

 # SpringBoard
 * This respository contains mainly coding for exercises in the SpringBoard [Data Science Intensive] (https://www.springboard.com/workshops/data-science-intensive) curriculum
-* Additionally, Jaccard Distance folder, contains python code of modifications to the Jaccard implementation and handling large sets of items.
+* Jaccard Distance folder: contains python code of modifications to the Jaccard implementation and handling large sets of items.